iotcebu/docs/README.md

 Whether an individual is a student, an engineer, a technician, there is no line separating them.
 We promote knowledge sharing with everybody.
 Showing up to **give** (not just get) is the key.

 ### Education;
 We acknowledge that Education plays a huge role towards the advancement of society and the future of our generation.
-We support any education initiatives from the young learners (kids) to University level.
+We support any education initiatives targeted to the young learners (kids) up to University level.
 We continue to teach and provide assistance in accordance to our capacity.

 ### Community Building;
 Building a community of engineers, students, tinkerers, inventors, professionals, and young learners where everyone is welcome to contribute is what drives us.